elerch/aws-sdk-for-zig/README.md

   discovered.
 More details and llvm ir log can be found in the [XML branch](https://git.lerch.org/lobo/aws-sdk-for-zig/src/branch/xml).
 * Implement sigv4a signing
+* Implement jitter/exponential backoff
+* Implement timeouts and other TODO's in the code
+* Add option to cache signature keys

 Compiler wishlist/watchlist: